fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 Let's generate an APK as we did before and see what's changed.

 ### 108 Kb bytes (87% reduction)
 Holy cow, we just achieved nearly a 10x reduction in file size, starting from 786Kb, down to 108Kb.
-The only discernible change in our primitive application is that the Toolbar appears with a different color, as it's now using the OS default theme rather than one we supplied.
+The only discernible change in our primitive application is that the Toolbar appears with a different colour, as it's now using the OS default theme rather than one we supplied.

 ![No Support Library App Screenshot](/img/apkgolf/no-support-lib-app.png)

  What do the APK internals look like now?

 The res directory takes up nearly 95% of the APK size, as we'd forgotten about all those launcher icons.
 If these icons were provided by our designer, then we could try converting them to WebP, which is a more efficient file format supported on API 15 and above.
 Fortunately, Google has already thought of this for our icons, and the images themselves have already been optimised.
-In an ordinary app, you could also try running [ImageOptim](https://imageoptim.com/mac) to optimise PNGs, and strip any unnnecessary metadata such as EXIF.
+In an ordinary app, you could also try running [ImageOptim](https://imageoptim.com/mac) to optimise PNGs, and strip any unnecessary metadata such as EXIF.

 ### Bad Citizenry
 We don't *really* need to support multiple versions of a launch icon, as that's simply more of a courtesy to allow launchers to display similarly styled icons.
 In fact, we could be a really bad citizen, by just supplying a 1-pixel black dot, and adding it to the unqualified `res/drawable` folder.